 The amount of money you can make depends on what trial you are taking part in, how long it goes on for and how invasive the trial will be.
 You can earn anything from a few hundred pounds to a few thousand pounds.
 For example, Trials4us do overnight trials and offer up to £120 per 24 hours you spend with them.
 They have experiments for people with frown lines/crows feet which pays £720 but also have experiments paying up to £1,750 for healthy volunteers.

-One of the highest paying trials you can partake in is FluCamp, based in Whitechapel, London.
+One of the best paid clinical trials you can partake in is FluCamp, based in Whitechapel, London.
 They offer up to £3,750 for taking part in one of their studies.
 However their clinical trials last between 10-18 days, involve having to contract some kind of cold, flu or respiratory virus and the treatments may not only be nasal sprays and pills, but also injections and drips.
 As with most clinical trial accommodation, you are provided with a room and entertainment, such as a television and games consoles.
 For some this might sound like the easiest way to make £3,750 they have heard of, for others it might sound like a nightmare.

 As has been said, medical trials are the easiest to find when it comes to paid experiments.
 ClinicalTrials, a US ran database of clinical studies being carried out around the world, is a good place to start looking.
 It is particularly useful if you have a condition that you would like the opportunity to test drugs for because you can simply type in your condition and a location and see what results arise.